 - A pre-sessional course is described as a course that prepares you for your main course of study in the UK.

 It is important that you provide your intended travel date in your visa application.
-Remember that your entry clearance visa will only be valid for 30 days.
+Remember that your entry clearance visa will only be valid between the dates stated on your visa.

 Check your Entry Clearance visa carefully.
 Make sure all the information on your visa is correct, including the spelling of your name and any dates.
 Check that the start date is on or before you plan on travelling to the UK.